Nathan McClintock, PhD

 Picture

+An area of theoretical interest more than a research project in and of itself, this is a theme that straddles several of my research projects.
 I organized a set of sessions for the Annual Meeting of the American Association of Geographers with Anne Bonds (UW Milwaukee) and Ted Rutland (Concordia University) on the intersections of racial capitalism, settler colonialism, and processes of urban development.
 Originally scheduled for the 2020 meeting in Seattle and postponed to April 2021, we hosted two excellent sets of papers on Property/Value and Development/Blues/Resurgence, and a panel on Reflections/Visions.
 I then organized a pair of panels "Settler Colonial Urbanisms: Convergences, DIvergences, and Limits" with David Hugill (Carleton University) and my colleague at INRS Stéphane Guimont Marceau for the Institute of Australian Geographers and New Zealand Geographical Society Combined Meeting in July 2021.
-We are currently putting together a Debates & Interventions section for Urban Geography based on the sessions, featuring eight contributions from a stellar group of scholars.
-To date, I've published an article in Geography Compass, entitled Urban agriculture, racial capitalism, and resistance in the settler-colonial city, and a book chapter in The New Urban Ruins, entitled Nullius no more?
+Stéphane and I put together a Debates & Interventions section for Urban Geography based on the sessions, featuring eight contributions from a stellar group of scholars.
+To date, I've also published an article in Geography Compass, entitled Urban agriculture, racial capitalism, and resistance in the settler-colonial city, and a book chapter in The New Urban Ruins, entitled Nullius no more?
 Valorising vacancy through urban agriculture in the settler-colonial 'green city', which connect this theme to my work on urban agriculture and green gentrification.

 The Portland Black Gardens Project (2017 - 2020)

-Supported with funding from by an Antipode Foundation Scholar-Activist Project Award, I'm working with Shantae Johnson and Arthur Shavers of MudBone Grown to collect stories of Black Portlanders who gardened during the 1960s, 70s, and 80s.
-As part of the project, we're also conducting archival research on the Green Fingers Project, a community gardening initiative led by Ms. Viviane Barnett from 1968 to 1982, in Portland's Albina district, the historic heart of Black Portland.
-In thinking through this project, I authored an article for Geography Compass entitled "Urban agriculture, racial capitalism, and resistance in the settler-colonial city", and two additional manuscripts are currently in the pipeline.
-Mudbone Grown continues to collect interviews for the project.
-Keep up via our project website.
+Supported with funding from by an Antipode Foundation Scholar-Activist Project Award, I worked with Shantae Johnson and Arthur Shavers of MudBone Grown to tell the story of Black Portlanders who gardened during the 1960s, 70s, and 80s.
+As part of the project, Amy Coplen and I conducted archival research on the Green Fingers Project, a community gardening initiative led by Ms. Viviane Barnett from 1968 to 1982, in Portland's Albina district, the historic heart of Black Portland.
+The results of this archival work appear in an article published in the Oregon Historical Quarterly which received the Oregon Historical Society's 2024 Joel Palmer Award for best article published in the OHQ in 2023.
+In thinking through this project, I authored an article for Geography Compass entitled "Urban agriculture, racial capitalism, and resistance in the settler-colonial city".
+Check out our project website for more.

 ncmcclintock · Vivian Barnett and Pat Nixon, Portland, Oregon, 6/16/1969